Cajun Village: On Campus Family Housing Apartments

 Amenities and Layout

 All apartments are two bedroom one bath units which include a range oven, refrigerator, and washer/dryer hook ups.
-All utilities are included in the cost of rent, including cable and internet.
-Cable and internet are provided by Cox Communications through the University (no alterations can be made to cable/internet contract).
+All utilities are included in the cost of rent, excluding cable and internet.
+Cable and internet must be purchased independently by each resident.

 To be eligible for family housing, you must be a fulltime undergraduate or graduate student who is either: